anamayasullerey/start/README.md

 # Modifying *Start*
 ## Architecture of *Start*
 *Start* builds a network as an array of layers.
-There layers have handles to their previous and next layers.
+These layers have handles to their previous and next layers.
 Forward propagation and backward propagation is done as a recursion across the layers.
 Weight update functionality is separated from the layers.
 The state for weight update is maintained within the layers.

 ## Unit testing
 *Start* comes with unit tests.
 These tests are done on very small scale nets which can be debugged manually.
 It is **highly recommended** to add unit tests for any new features.
 The unit tests that come with the framework are divided into two categories.